mikesamuel/prebake/design/modular-decomp.md

         in `foo` relative to base.
     *   fetch([module id][], [base][], next) returns [module source][] and [module metadata][]

-    Any fetcher operation may return the special value DOES_NOT_UNDERSTAND to indicate that the fetcher does not understand the [module id][] or [module glob][].
+    Any fetcher operation may return the special value NOT_UNDERSTOOD to indicate that the fetcher does not understand the [module id][] or [module glob][].
 This allows easy chaining of fetchers.